 The AMCA, which also runs the Do Not Call Register, allows you to lodge a complaint online if you’ve been receiving spam messages.
 You will need to have been registered for at least 30 days and the calls must have been received during non-standard business hours.
 Unfortunately, the complaints must be related to spam calls and do not count for SMS spam.

 To report SMS spam to the AMCA, you’ll need to forward your spam text message to the agency directly.
 The number to forward SMS spam to is: 0429 999 888.
 It’s important that you forward the number to the AMCA, as this adds to their database and helps them better identify, track and ultimately deal with SMS spammers.
-The AMCA provides additional details for dealing with smishing attempts.

 - Register the number with a reverse number website